The who/what/when/where/why/how of Infant Potty Training/ Elimination Communication

 8. If you can, try to be home more often around their normal times, particularly early on or during some regression.
 Helping them feel comfortable in the right place makes all the difference!

 Have other questions?
-Have other tips if you’ve practised elimination communication/infant toilet training?
+Have other tips if you’ve practiced elimination communication/infant toilet training?
 I’d love to hear about them in the comments!

 *This post contains affiliate links.Â